Premier League table - Latest updated 2021-22 standings

 Who will finish in the top four?

-Both Arsenal and Tottenham have had plenty of problems early in the campaign but are back in the discussion behind Chelsea who sit in third.
+Both Arsenal and Tottenham have had plenty of problems early in the campaign but are back in the discussion behind Chelsea who sit pretty in third.
+Spurs have the advantage over Arsenal heading into the final game of the season.

 [ VIDEO: Premier League highlights ]

-Like we said, this is madness and this season in particular things are very tight as soon as you get outside the top four.
+Like we said, this is madness and this season in particular things are very tight up and down the PL.
+We love it.

 Relegation situation